Date and time

 The workshop will introduce principles for digital research project design, with a focus on shaping and articulating the use of data and the digital environment in grant applications.
 Working from current application examples, we will examine how to frame and translate terminology and provide advice for completing grant templates and budgets to enhance your project proposal and refine its scope.
 The workshop will conclude with a panel discussion about the role of data and digital methods in the national research landscape, and provide pathways for further support from the Faculty and the wider University.

-Spaces are limited, to be considered you must be planning to submit a grant application in 2020 or 2021 and complete an Expression of Interest before Friday 1 November.
+Spaces are limited, to be considered you must be planning to submit a grant application in 2020 or 2021.

 Focus Groups: Reboot Your Proposal